 After receiving her B.S. in Biochemistry at Western Washington University, Teresa Nicolson, received her Ph.D. in Biological Chemistry in 1995 from the University of California, Los Angeles studying organelle inheritance in budding yeast in William Wickner's laboratory.
 She then trained as a post-doctoral fellow in Christiane Nuesslein-Volhard's laboratory working with zebrafish auditory/vestibular mutants at the Max Planck Institute for Developmental Biology in Tuebingen, Germany.
 In 1999, Teresa became an independent Group Leader at the same institute.
-In 2003, she was appointed as an assistant professor to the Oregon Hearing Research Center with a joint appointment in the Vollum Institute (link to Dr. Nicolson's profile and lab at the Vollum).
+In 2003, she was appointed as an assistant professor to the Oregon Hearing Research Center with a joint appointment in the Vollum Institute.
 In 2014 she was promoted to professor.

 Summary of current research